CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 # Development Roadmap

+Below structure does NOT mean we will create 3 Apps.
+It will be "1 App to Rule Them ALL".

 ##### Make an empty "shell" App that:

 * a. collects relevant RF related variables using public API calls.
 (LAC etc)